-Always talk to your kidney doctor before taking any over-the-counter medicine, vitamin, or herbal supplement.
+Always talk to your kidney doctor before taking any over-the-counter medicine.
+This includes vitamins, herbs and supplements.
 Make sure all of the doctors you visit know you have chronic kidney disease.

 Other treatments may include:

-Everyone with chronic kidney disease should be up-to-date on important vaccinations, including:
+All people with chronic kidney disease should be up-to-date on the following vaccinations:

 Many people are not diagnosed with chronic kidney disease until they have lost most of their kidney function.

 There is no cure for chronic kidney disease.
-Untreated, it usually worsens to end-stage renal disease.
-Lifelong treatment may control the symptoms of chronic kidney disease.
+If it worsens to end-stage renal disease, and how quickly, depends on:

 Treating the condition that is causing the problem may help prevent or delay chronic kidney disease.
 People who have diabetes should control their blood sugar and blood pressure levels and should not smoke.

 Kidney failure - chronic; Renal failure - chronic; Chronic renal insufficiency; Chronic kidney failure; Chronic renal failure